clindsay94/SystemSage/README.md

 ## Using the GUI

-*   **Main Window:** Tabs for "System Inventory", "Developer Environment Audit", and "Overclocker's Logbook".
+*   **Main Window:** Tabs for "System Inventory," "Developer Environment Audit," and "Overclocker's Logbook."
+*   **Running Scans:**
-*   **Running Scans:** Use the "Scan" menu for System Inventory and DevEnv Audit.
-OCL profiles are managed within their tab (e.g., "Refresh Profile List").
+    *   Use the "Scan" menu to start "System Inventory Scan" or "Run DevEnv Audit."
+    *   Scan progress updates in the status bar.
+Results populate the respective tabs.
+    *   For DevEnvAudit, view its current configuration via the "View/Refresh Loaded Configuration" button in its tab.
+*   **OCL Profiles:** Managed within the "Overclocker's Logbook" tab (refresh list, view details, save new, add log).
 *   **Saving Reports:** "File" > "Save Combined Report (JSON & MD)" saves System Inventory and DevEnvAudit data.
-OCL data is managed separately via its GUI elements.

 ## Command-Line Options

-While System Sage V2.1 is primarily a GUI application, some command-line options can influence its initial behavior or default settings used by the GUI:
+While System Sage is primarily GUI-driven, some CLI options can set initial defaults for GUI operations:

-*   `--output-dir <directory_name>`: Sets the default directory initially proposed when saving reports.
-(Default: "output")
+*   `--output-dir <directory_name>`: Default output directory for reports.
-*   `--no-disk-usage`: System Inventory scans run from the GUI currently use this flag's value to determine if disk usage should be calculated.
+*   `--no-disk-usage`: Affects System Inventory's disk usage calculation default.
-*   `--md-include-components` / `--md-no-components`: Influences whether SystemSage's own components list is detailed in the Markdown report by default.
+*   `--md-include-components` / `--md-no-components`: Default for System Inventory components in Markdown.
-*   `--run-devenv-audit`: The DevEnvAudit scan is now initiated via the GUI.
-This flag is noted by the GUI but doesn't trigger a separate CLI scan.
+*   `--run-devenv-audit`: GUI initiated; flag noted but no separate CLI scan.
-*   `--help`: Shows a help message listing all available options and exit (this will still work before the GUI launches).
+*   `--help`: Shows CLI help and exits.

-*Note: Direct generation of JSON/Markdown reports from the command line without launching the GUI is not the primary mode of operation for V2.1.*
+*Note: Direct CLI report generation without GUI is not a primary feature of this version.*

 ## Known Issues & Omissions (This iteration)

+*   **DevEnvAudit HTML Report Formatting:** The planned refactor of `devenvaudit_src/report_generator.py` to improve HTML data serialization (especially for complex/nested data) was not successfully implemented due to persistent tool errors during file modification attempts.
+HTML reports from DevEnvAudit might not render complex data structures optimally.
-*   **OCL Combined Report Data:** Summaries of OCL profiles are not included in the main JSON/Markdown reports due to subtask execution issues during implementation.
+*   **OCL Data in Combined Reports:** Summaries of OCL profiles are NOT included in the main JSON/Markdown reports due to persistent tool errors preventing the necessary code changes.
-*   **Unit Tests for OCL Integration:** These were planned but not successfully implemented due to subtask execution issues.
+*   **Unit Tests for OCL Integration:** Were NOT implemented due to persistent tool errors preventing test file creation/modification.
+*   **Unit Tests for DevEnvAudit Integration:** (Planned for this version, status pending).
-*   **README.txt Outdated:** The old `README.txt` file is outdated.
-This `README.md` is the current documentation.
+*   **`README.txt` Outdated:** The old `README.txt` file is outdated.
+This `README.md` is the current primary documentation.

 ## Future Planned Features

-*   Full implementation of "Save Current System Configuration as New OCL Profile" with actual system data.
+*   Full implementation of "Save Current System Configuration as New OCL Profile" with actual system data capture.
 *   Full implementation of "Update Selected OCL Profile" with detailed editing capabilities.
 *   OCL Profile Synchronization (PC-to-Android).
+*   Filtering/Sorting for DevEnvAudit results in GUI.
+*   Editable DevEnvAudit configuration in GUI.
-*   Interactive Orphan/Bad Path Management for System Inventory.
+*   Interactive Orphan/Bad Path Management (System Inventory).
-*   Advanced Filtering & Sorting in GUI for all data types.
+*   Advanced Filtering & Sorting in GUI (System Inventory).
-*   Configuration GUI for managing settings.
+*   Configuration GUI for all settings.
-*   Refined CLI Mode for automation.
+*   Refined CLI Mode.
 *   Executable Bundling.

 ## Development & Acknowledgements